How to take a steam bath

 - dizziness;

-As soon as you feel that something is wrong, immediately leave the steam room.
-It is especially dangerous to be in this state alone in the steam room, as you can simply not reach the door and faint.
-After leaving the steam room, you need to wash yourself with cold (but not ice) water and wait while lying down until the condition returns to normal.
-Needless to say, you should never go into the steam room on this day.
-Do not joke with your health, such an unjustified "willpower" has led to the death of more than one bath attendant.
+As soon as you feel something is wrong, leave the steam room immediately.
+It is especially dangerous to be in this state alone in the steam room, as you may simply not reach the door and faint.
+After leaving the steam room, you need to wash your face with cold (but not ice) water and lie down and wait until your condition returns to normal.
+Needless to say, on this day you should never go into the steam room again.
+Don’t joke with your health, such unjustified “willpower” has led to the death of more than one bath attendant.

 When to prepare brooms for a bath